aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/deleteoptions/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | The value to set. |

+**Remarks**

+Starting from 26.7 we set the default value of this property to true.

 ### getFormulaChangeMonitor() {#getFormulaChangeMonitor--}